dsn/node-atlassian-crowd/README.md

 I lost access to my crowd server awhile ago and things more or less stopped here.

-Check out a new version written to utilize promises and ES6 https://github.com/wehkamp/atlassian-crowd-client
+Check out a new version that is Promise-based written in ES6 available here at https://github.com/wehkamp/atlassian-crowd-client or NPM at https://www.npmjs.com/package/atlassian-crowd-client

 # Atlassian Crowd Client for node.js #
 A node.js module for interacting with the Atlassian Crowd.